SoftwareAG/adabas-go-api/doc/README.md

 ## Usage

-Similar to the Adabas Client for Java implementation, the Go Adabas API can be used with referencing:
+Similar to the Adabas Client for Java implementation, the Adabas API for Go can be used with referencing:

 - Adabas two-character short names and database ID.
 This is the classic reference used by Adabas.
 - Using the Map definition used by the Adabas Client for Java version.
 Here the database name and the long name definitions can be defined by importing or defining long names.